Army Wives Welfare Association

-Army Wives Welfare Association (AWWA) is an Indian non-profit organisation that works for the spouse, children or any dependents of Army personnel.
+Army Women's Welfare Association (AWWA) is an Indian non-profit organisation that works for the spouse, children or any dependents of Army personnel.
 The association was founded in 1966 and aims to rehabilitate war widows and battle casualties.
 Other than that, the association organises vocational training and empowers the beneficiaries.

 The former president of the AWWA, Madhulika Rawat, was also the president of the Defence Wives Welfare Association (DWWA) until 8 December 2021.
+Mrs Sunita Dwivedi, wife of General Upendra Dwivedi is currently serving as President of AWWA.